Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Conclusions

 DESI DR1 also provides elemental abundances for some $\alpha-$elements (see Figure~\ref{Fig:chem_sex}).
-The [$\alpha$, Mg, Ca/Fe] for Sextans stars with $\FeH\gtrsim-2.0$ are in line with the high-resolution spectroscopic literature data \citep{Aoki09,Mashonkina17b,Lucchesi20,Theler20,Roederer23}, however Mg display a large scatter in its elemental abundance.
-On the other hand, lower-metallicity stars show a large scatter of [$\alpha$, Mg, Ca/Fe] (up to $\sim2.5$~dex for Mg) and an anticorrelation with \FeH, which is not seen in literature data, nor predicted by GCE models \citep{Kobayashi20b}.
-Our revised GCE model for Sextans is in excellent agreement with the median [X/Fe] values of the literature data, reproducing the $\alpha-$knee at $-2.0\lesssim\FeH\lesssim-1.5$ \citep{Theler20}.
+The [($\alpha$, Mg, Ca)/Fe] for Sextans stars with $\FeH\gtrsim-2.0$ are in line with the high-resolution spectroscopic literature data \citep{Aoki09,Mashonkina17b,Lucchesi20,Theler20,Roederer23}, however Mg display a large scatter in its elemental abundance.
+On the other hand, lower-metallicity stars show a large scatter of [($\alpha$, Mg, Ca)/Fe] (up to $\sim2.5$~dex for Mg) and an anticorrelation with \FeH, which is not seen in literature data, nor predicted by GCE models \citep{Kobayashi20b}.
+Our revised GCE model for Sextans is in excellent agreement with the median [X/Fe] values of the literature data, reproducing the $\alpha-$knee at [Fe/H]~$\sim-2.0$, consistent with previous works \citep[e.g.,][]{Theler20}.
+As warned by \citet{DESIstellarcat}, the DESI's elemental abundance measurements (e.g. Mg and Ca) need updating; these elemental abundances are extremely useful for understanding the origin of each satellite galaxies.

-As also anticipated by \citet{DESIMW}, extreme caution must be used when using DESI DR1 abundances for the most metal-poor stars.
-Having said that, we assembled a UMP sample of 16 stars in Local Group galaxies from DESI DR1, with $\FeH\lesssim-3.5$ and $\sigma_{\FeH}\lesssim1.0$~dex (Table~\ref{tab:metalpoor}).
-We inspected their spectra (Figure~\ref{Fig:ump}) to find only one candidate in Canes~Venatici~I as a promising UMP candidate ($\FeH<-4.0$).
-High-resolution and high SNR spectroscopic observations are needed to firmly assess the nature and metallicity of this object.
+Finally, we look for UMP candidate stars in the direction of the 15 Local Group galaxies observed by DESI DR1, selecting those stars with $\FeH\lesssim-3.5$ and $\sigma_{\FeH}\lesssim1.0$~dex (Table~\ref{tab:metalpoor}).
+After careful inspection of their spectra (see Figure~\ref{Fig:ump}~and~\ref{Fig:ump2}), we find potentially 8 UMP candidates in Canes~Venatici~II (1 stars), Draco (2 stars) and Sextans (5 stars).
+Given their low SNR spectra, we are not able to firmly confirm or deny their UMP nature.
+High SNR spectroscopic observations (SNR~$\gtrsim15$), even with low-resolution, are needed for confirmation; new UMP members will be extremely valuable for understanding the chemical enrichment in the early Universe.